Annette1995/AnnetteTech/README.md

 # annette_project

-This project is a simple JWeb Application.
+This project is a simple Django Web Application.
 It portray's Annete Tech Course Offerings page and give details about individual courses that are offered.

 Also includes a search api for searching specific course contents.